 older dichroic transmission/reflection (used for all NESSI data before 2017 May 10)

 In addition to the usual information included in observing proposals, proposers to the speckle queue must submit a coordinate list sufficient to carry out the program.
-The coordinate list can be altered and resubmitted close to the observing date if the nature of the program warrants it and new objects are in keeping with the proposal's science.
+The coordinate list can be altered and resubmitted close to the observing date if the nature of the program warrants it.
 In some cases, where target lists have been submitted with your proposal, we may take those coordinates as a starting point and check with PIs to make sure they are finalized and whether there are special instructions.
 The speckle coordinate lists are not submitted to the Kitt Peak Coordinate Cache system (which the speckle program does not use), but rather are plain text format files which can be emailed to the support scientist, Mark Everett.

 In addition to science targets, point source standards will need to be observed.
 It is likely easiest for the speckle queue team to pick good point sources for you, which we will do if you don't provide them.
 In any case, an estimate for the time required to carry out your observing program should include the time needed to observe the point source standards.
 The best point source standards are HR stars of 5-6th V magnitude within 5 degrees of each science target, and which are thought to be single.
 For efficient slewing, the science target and its associated point source should both lie either north or south of 31.96 degrees declination, the zenith at WIYN.